How to hiss like a cat? Do you ever wonder how to replicate a cat hissing? Well, you are in the right place to find out all about cats hissing.

 HOW TO HISS LIKE A CAT

-I do not know that hissing back at your cat, or any cat is good at all or will accomplish necessarily a result.
-However, if you want to hiss like a cat, you have to replicate a small roar’s sound, or you could try to intake air from your mouse through your teeth.
+I do not know that hissing back at your cat, or any cat is good or will necessarily accomplish a result.
+However, if you want to hiss like a cat, you have to replicate a small roar sound, or you could try to intake air from your mouse through your teeth.

-Those 2 methods could replicate a cat hissing.
+Those two methods could replicate a cat hissing.

-Cats are not normally hissing at people or other animals unless they think it is a threat to him or his environment.
+Cats generally do not hiss at people or other animals unless they think there is a threat to them or their environment.
 I do not know about your cat, but my cat normally hisses at strangers, not all of them, and other cats when they come into the house.

 The vacuum cleaner is my cat’s favorite object to hiss, even if it is not running.
-It is only necessary I take it out of the closet for my cat to start hissing at it and even try to punch it, and of course, running right away under the bed.
+So it is only necessary I take it out of the closet for my cat to start hissing at it, pawing at it, and running right away under the bed.

 Why would anyone want to hiss back at his cat?
-I usually would not do it.
-However, sometimes cats do understand to cool down if another “cat” hisses at them.
-It may sound crazy, but sometimes I do it back to him when my cat meows at me, and he starts to meow again.
-We have entire conversations.
+I would not do it.
+However, sometimes cats understand they have to calm down if another “cat” hisses at them.

 Hissing is a way for a cat to tell others to go away.
-Cats want to tell others that they are doing something annoying; they are not welcome, feel threatened.
+Cats want to tell others that they are doing something annoying, are not welcome, and feel threatened.
 Ultimately it is a way to intimidate others from attacking, showing how dangerous they are.

 WHY DO CATS HISS?

-In part, we went over the answer to this question; however, let’s make it more straightforward: cats hiss primarily as a warning of an imminent attack if the source of threat or menace doesn’t stop immediately and goes away.
+In part, we went over the answer to this question; however, let’s make it more straightforward: cats hiss primarily as a warning of an imminent attack to make the source of threat or menace doesn’t stop immediately and go away.

-Cats may hiss also for other reasons, not related to send a threat away, therefore cats hiss because:
+Cats may also hiss for other reasons unrelated to sending a threat to others.
+Therefore cats hiss because:

-They tell others to back off, can be another cat entering the house, a human they do not know coming into the house.
-A mother cat, for example, can hiss in an attempt to protect their kittens from others.
+They tell others to back off.
+It can be another cat entering the house, a human they do not know coming into their territory.
+A mother cat, for example, can hiss in an attempt to protect her kittens from others.

-It happens with my cat all the time, not only when I bring him to the vet, and the vet is touching him.
-My cat is particularly sensitive to human touch.
-If he wants to be in a spot and I pick him up and move him in another spot, he can start hissing at me.
-He is amusing for me at this.
-He let me know that he doesn’t like it and wants to go back where he was.
+In my experience, it happens with my cat all the time, not only when I bring him to the vet, and the vet touches him.
+My cat is susceptible to human touch.
+If he wants to be in a spot, and I pick him up and move him to another location, he can start hissing at me.

 This actually can be an indicator of pain or sickness; therefore, if a cat starts hissing for no reason, he may be sick, and it is time to go to the vet.

-Sometimes cats are playing, and they hiss to each other, sometimes the play can be a bit rough, but if you actually look, you can see they are playing
+Sometimes cats are playing, and they hiss to each other when the play can be a bit rough, but you can see they are playing if you look.

-This is more obvious when a new cat comes into the house; even when they settle and are “friends,” if the new cat goes too close to the first cat kennel, it may end up with a hiss and growl.
+This is more obvious when a new cat comes into the house; even when they settle and are “friends,” if the new cat goes too close to the first cat’s kennel, it may end up with a hiss and growl.
 Territory issues between cats and other pets can be the reason for cats hissing at others.

 Treat Your Cat!

 It is not that random if your cat hisses at you.
 Your cat may be scared of something; maybe you moved too fast, got scared, or made a gesture he did not like.
-You may have raised your voice or made a sound that sound threatening to him.
+You may have raised your voice or made a sound that sounded threatening to him.

-Even your smell or smell you have picked up somewhere can be a reason for your cat to hiss at yours.
-However, if you spend some time with your cat, you may come to understand why he actually hisses at you.
+Even the smell you have picked up somewhere can be a reason for your cat to hiss at you.
+However, if you spend some time with your cat, you may understand why he hisses at you.

-There may be another reason, maybe your cat is in pain, and if he does, he will start hissing.
-Again, it can be an indication that it is time to go to the vet.
+There may be another reason, maybe your cat is in pain, and he will start hissing if he does.
+But, again, it can indicate that it is time to go to the vet.

-I have a little kitten I just adopted, my father was changing a lamp, and on stepping back, he ended up with his foot on the kitten back.
-She started hissing at him and run away.
+I have a little kitten I just adopted, my father was changing a lamp, and on stepping back, he ended up with his foot on the kitten’s back.
+She started hissing at him and ran away.

-It may be that a friendly cat gets scared, and this triggers the instinct of a cat to hiss.
+It may be that a friendly cat gets scared and hisses.
+A scary event triggers the instinct of a cat to hiss.
 It is normal behavior for cats to hiss.
 They have to do it in nature to stay alive.
 An indoor cat doesn’t need to do it that often.

 UNDERSTANDING CATS LANGUAGE

-In case you’re not a follower of cat researches, I’m happy to present a breakthrough study on the matter…
+If you’re not a follower of cat research, I’m happy to present a breakthrough study on the matter.

-Japanese researchers in Tokyo uncovered this special trait, which separates domestic house cats from all other large, wild felines (tigers, lions, etc.).
-It turns out the smallest and cutest ones of them all are the most verbally sophisticated.
-It appears house cats have actually evolved to understand us as part of their domestication.
+Japanese researchers in Tokyo uncovered this trait, which separates domestic house cats from all other large, wild felines (tigers, lions, etc.).
+The smallest and cutest ones of them all are the most verbally sophisticated.
+So it appears house cats have evolved to understand us as part of their domestication.

 - They understand us by our pitch.
-They can tell if we’re angry or if we want to hug them.
+They can tell if we’re angry or want to hug them.

 - And most fascinating of all, they’ve evolved to mirror us.
 In the wild, cats prefer to be pin-drop quiet.
 They are hunters that catch prey by closing distance through silence and camouflage, followed by a brief sprint.
-This is why when cats communicate with each other, the primary device is their body, not their vocals.
+When cats communicate with each other, the primary device is their body, not their vocals.

-It is maybe easier in our mind to imitate them and try to learn how to hiss like a cat or meow as they do.
+It is maybe easier in our minds to imitate them and try to learn how to hiss like a cat or meow as they do.

-The fascinating thing about this brain-level chance is that cats have developed a sort of language of their own.
-In between the meows, purrs, and hisses is a genuine language built on tone and word length.
+The fascinating thing about this brain-level chance is that cats have developed a language of their own.

 - Use it to interpret cat sounds as they’re happening.
 Now you can finally understand if your cat is sick or just energetic.